chueyee/Myssenger/README.md

 ## Messenger
 ## Kotlin & Firebase practice

 Simple practice messenger application written in Kotlin and connected to Firebase.
-It is a fully functioning application as it is now.
+It is a functioning application as it is now.
 Further updates will be updates to improve user experience and interactions.

 ### **Working:**
   - Shows latest messages on home screen